List of first-class cricket quadruple centuries: History

 The next three quadruple centuries were scored in the Indian subcontinent, where according to MacLaren's biographer Michael Down "standards of play are sometimes hard to assess".
 B. B. Nimbalkar was the first batsman to score a quadruple century without setting a new record for the highest score, hitting 443 not out for Maharashtra at Poona Club Ground.
 Maharashtra's opposition, Kathiawar, (Note: The Kathiawar cricket team is now known as the Saurashtra cricket team.) conceded the match on the third day without batting for a second time.
 (Note: Kathiawar won the toss and batted first, scoring 238.
 Maharashtra replied with 826 for four, with centuries from Kamal Bhandarkar (205) and Bhausaheb Nimbalkar (443 not out).
 This was the score at the tea interval on the third day, when the captain of Kathiawar demanded Maharashtra declare.
 Maharashtra refused, whereupon the Kathiawar players departed, conceding the match.)
 Nimbalkar so far is the only player to have scored a first-class quadruple century but completed his career without ever playing an international match.
 In 1959, Hanif Mohammad, who later became Pakistan's Test captain, eclipsed Bradman's record, scoring 499 runs before he was run out.
 (Note: In their Quaid-e-Azam Trophy semi-final, Karachi won the toss and put Bahawalpur in to bat.
 Bahawalpur scored 185.
 Karachi replied with 772 for seven declared, including centuries from Hanif Mohammad (499) and Wallis Mathias (103).
 Hanif was run out for the highest score in first-class cricket off the last ball of the third day of the match.
 In their second innings Bahawalpur scored 108, and Karachi won by an innings and 479 runs) Playing at the Karachi Parsi Institute Ground, he was trying to reach 500 runs before the end of the third day when he was run out in the final over.
 Fifteen years later, Aftab Baloch, also from Pakistan, became the sixth player to score a quadruple century.
-Captaining Sind at the National Stadium, Karachi, Baloch scored 428.
+Captaining Sind at the Karachi National Stadium, Baloch scored 428.
 (Note: Baluchistan won the toss and batted first, scoring 93.
 Sind replied with 951 for seven declared with centuries from Bashir Shana (165), Aftab Baloch (428) and Javed Miandad (100), and dismissed Baluchistan for 283 in their second innings (Mubashir Sajjad took five for 97), winning by an innings and 575 runs.)